If you are tired of wasting time on projects that lack direction then maybe a plan of action meeting could be the answer.

 Use tools and templates to help organize information

 Let’s get you tooled up!
-By using tools such as project management software, templates, or collaboration boards can help to organize meeting notes and action plans.
+By using tools such as agile project management software, templates, or collaboration boards can help to organize meeting notes and action plans.

 We have listed a number we recommend below in this article, however, it’s important to make sure that everybody is onboard and engaged with the tools.
 They can’t be overly complicated, or too geared up toward a single department’s needs if you expect everybody to use them.
 Also factor in time for how long they take to set up and learn.